kirangiraddi/mlproject/README.md

 # mlproject
-DLithe Internship Certification Program
+DLithe Internship Certification Program<br>

-Project Topic : Analysis of Fraud Detection Dataset
+Project Topic : Analysis of Fraud Detection Dataset<br>

-Reference : DLithe
+Reference : DLithe<br>

-Website : www.dlithe.com
+Website : www.dlithe.com<br>

-Project done under the guidance of : DLithe
+Project done under the guidance of : DLithe<br>

-Done by: KIRAN MAHADEV GIRADDI 4NM17CS088
+Done by: KIRAN MAHADEV GIRADDI 4NM17CS088<br>

 Fraud Detection Analysis using Machine learning models

-The main objective of the Fraud Detection Analysis is to predict that to predict Anonymized credit card transactions as fraudulent or genuine.
+The main objective of the fraud detection analysis is to predict anonymized credit card transactions as fraudulent or genuine.<br>
 The steps involved in the project are:

 1. Exploring the dataset.